PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 ### 2.7 Custom Model Inference Library

 `ultra-infer` is the underlying model inference library for high-performance inference, located in the `PaddleX/libs/ultra-infer` directory.
 The compilation script is located at `PaddleX/libs/ultra-infer/scripts/linux/set_up_docker_and_build_py.sh`.
-The default compilation builds the GPU version and includes `OpenVINO`, `TensorRT`, and `ONNX Runtime` as inference backends for `ultra-infer`.
+The default compilation builds the GPU version and includes OpenVINO, TensorRT, and ONNX Runtime as inference backends for `ultra-infer`.

 When compiling customized versions, you can modify the following options as needed: